krzyniuczacha/adhd-eeg-classifier/README.md

 # ADHD Classification Based on EEG Signals

-A binary classifier for diagnosing ADHD based on multichannel EEG signals (19 channels, 10-20 system).
+A binary classifier for ADHD diagnosis from multichannel EEG signals (19 channels, 10-20 system), combining hand-crafted neurophysiological features with machine learning and deep learning models.

-Project developed as a recruitment task for the AI section of KN Neuron (Spring 2026).
+> Developed as a recruitment task for the AI section of KN Neuron (Spring 2026).

 ## Project Structure